danielyxie/bitburner/doc/source/netscript/basicfunctions/getWeakenTime.rst

     The function takes in an optional *hackLvl* parameter that can be specified to see what the weaken time would be at different hacking levels.

+    .. note:: For Hacknet Servers (the upgraded version of a Hacknet Node), this function will return :code:`Infinity`.